 Table of Contents

-Endocrinologist Advise on Metformin Induced Diarrhea
+Endocrinologist Advise on Metformin-Induced Diarrhea

-If you started taking metformin you probably have some questions now.
+If you started taking metformin due to diabetes you probably have some questions now.
 Such as, does metformin cause diarrhea?
 What other side effects does metformin have other than diarrhea?
 The short answer is most of the time yes.
-The real question is how to avoid diarrhea and what to expect when to take metformin.
+The real question is how to avoid diarrhea and what to expect when to take metformin medication.
 In the last 15 years, metformin has become the first-line agent for the treatment of type 2 diabetes.
 Metformin studies showed good safety data.
 Diarrhea, however, remains the same as the biggest side effect.
 Up to 25% of patients suffer metformin-associated gastrointestinal side effects.
 Approximately 5-10 % of diabetic patients can not tolerate metformin at all.
 So, should you stay on it?
 Read the entire article and you will be well versed about metformin side effects.

-We also need to mention that a lot of people do not have any side effects from metformin at all.
+We also need to mention that a lot of people do not have any side effects taking metformin at all.
 Metformin sometimes works great.
 In other cases, patients have no efficacy from the medication but they get a lot of side effects.
 Some people think that response to metformin could be somewhat heritable.

 Why does metformin cause diarrhea?